SEGS 2020 Student Research / Field Work Grant Opportunity

 For its 2020 grant, SEGS has allocated grant awards of $1,000 for one undergraduate student applicant and $2,000 for one graduate student applicant.
 However, at its sole discretion, the Executive Committee may extend reduced or full awards to outstanding runners-up.
 Awards are targeted for expenditures such as (but not limited to) field work, research travel, laboratory analyses, and research materials; they are not intended to fund indirect/overhead costs or wages.

-Applications must be received or postmarked on or before a deadline of June 30, 2020 and be sent to the Awards Chairman using the online application form or at the address listed on the PDF application.
+Applications must be received or postmarked on or before a deadline of September 30, 2020 (extended due to COVID) and be sent to the Awards Chairman using the online application form or at the address listed on the PDF application.
 Applications will be reviewed by the SEGS Grant Awards Committee and judged based on the following criteria: 1) merit of proposed research/field work, 2) clarity of expression, and 3) strength of recommendation letter from a college faculty sponsor.
 All applicants meeting requirements will be acknowledged by email and provided one free year of SEGS membership (up to a $60 value).
-Following SEGS Executive Committee approval, awardee(s) will be notified, identified on our SEGS website, and sent check(s) by August 31, 2020.
+Following SEGS Executive Committee approval, awardee(s) will be notified, identified on our SEGS website, and sent check(s) by December 31, 2020.

 It is expected that, within 1 calendar year of grant receipt, awardee(s) will present their research/field work in the form of: 1) a brief article to be published in an SEGS Newsletter or Guidebook and/or 2) a presentation at an SEGS meeting.
 In the event of the latter, the student’s pre-approved travel expenses to the meeting (e.g. flight, rental car or mileage, meals, and lodging), shall be reimbursed, and associated field trip fee waived by the SEGS, up to a $400 value.